christofmuc/KnobKraft-orm/adaptions/Adaptation Programming Guide.md

     def bankDescriptors():
         return [{"bank": x, "name": f"Bank {chr(ord('A')+x)}", "size": 128, "type": "Single Patch"} for x in range(4)]

+### Bank Select

+New with version 2 of the KnobKraft Orm, it can decide to send a bank select and program change to load a selected patch into the synth, when it knows the patch is actually already in the synth's memory via the synth bank import.

+For this to work with synths that have more than 1 bank, or to be specific for those where a program change alone is not sufficient to address a specific program, another method has to be implemented to create the appropriate bank change message:

+    def bankSelect(channel, bank):

+This should return one or more MIDI messages that will select the bank requested.
+A default implementation might look like this:

+    def bankSelect(channel, bank):
+        return [0xb0 | (channel & 0x0f), 32, bank]

+This would create a MIDI CC with controller number 32, which is used by many synth as the bank select controller.

 ## Device detection